connervieira/HealthBox-Legacy/METRICS.md

 [ailment, start time, approximate end time]

 The `ailments` metric is used to store generic information about physical and mental ailments.
 The `ailment` should be a relatively short string that concisely defines the ailment.
 For example, 'broken ankle', or 'dislocated thumb' would be appropriate.
-The `start time` should be the time and date the ailment occured, and the `end date` should be the approximate date and time where the ailment no longer had a signficant impact on the user's daily activities.
+The `start time` should be the time and date the ailment occurred, and the `end date` should be the approximate date and time where the ailment no longer had a significant impact on the user's daily activities.
 Many ailments, especially mental ones, very frequently don't have a concern start or end time.
 Therefore, you should be careful when using the `start time` and `end time` fields for anything more than a general idea of which ailments a user has at a given point in time.

 ### Blood Pressure